 A former furniture store, the space is rustic but modern, open, and filled with natural light.
-And there’s plenty of tables for seating.
-There is also space to host private events (and they cater, too).
+And there are plenty of tables for seating.
+There is space to host Block North private events at Block North, plus they will also cater with Block North for your private parties, weddings, anniversaries, and more at your location.
+They occasionally have live music, and they’re located just 20 feet from their new Locker Room, so check it out!

-On the tap list, you’ll see quirky beer names like “For Pete’s Sake” and “For My Horses,”—a pre-Prohibition style beer—that reflect Aitkin culture, as well as “Nerf Herder” and “Lord of Moria,” subtle nods to popular films.
+On the Block North tap list that changes seasonally, you’ll see quirky beer names like “For Pete’s Sake” and “For My Horses”—a pre-Prohibition style beer—that reflect Aitkin culture, as well as “Nerf Herder” and “Fog on the Bog,” with ingredients that are sourced locally—cranberries, apples, and locally spun honey.

 Craft food, craft beer, craft wine—give Block North Brew Pub a try.
 You won’t regret it!